Leycesteria

-Leycesteria is a genus of flowering plants in the honeysuckle family Caprifoliaceae, native to temperate Asia in the Himalaya and southwestern China.
+Leycesteria is a genus of flowering plants in the honeysuckle family Caprifoliaceae.
+It includes seven species native to the Himalayas of northern Pakistan, India, Nepal, Bhutan, and Tibet, and to Myanmar and southwestern China.

-It contains six or seven species of shrubs with short-lived stems with soft wood, growing to 1–2.5 m tall.
+The species are shrubs with short-lived stems with soft wood, growing to 1–2.5 m tall.
 One species, Leycesteria formosa (Himalayan honeysuckle or flowering nutmeg), is a popular garden shrub in Britain.

 Leycesteria was named for William Leycester, a horticulturist in Bengal in about 1820.